manishlamichhane/noco2/README.md

 # Possibilites:

 Apart from the user-interface to create the data, we can also create a port-scanner / processor in the processing section that can read data from a specific port.
 In future, if we can replace the user-interface with real sensors, we can do this my making no change in the processing section.
 It will be like unplugging the user-interface and pluggin in the sensor systems.
 The only thing to keep in mind is both the user-interfaces and the sensor systems shall throw the data in the same fashion in both cases.

+# Installation:

+1. For linux based systems without XAMPP, clone the repo to /var/www/html (or /var/www/ depending upon the system, check /etc/apache2/apache2.conf).
+For win/mac/linux with xampp or wamp or lamp, clone to wamp/www/ or xampp/htdocs.
+2. Update the database Credentials with info of new database, in the root/.env file or create a database with existing dbname, username and password.
+3. Run *php artisan migrate* to create all the tables and references / foreign keys
+4. Run *php artisan serve* .
+This will make the application server listen to port 8000 by default.
+To change the default behaviour, you can run *php artisan server --port=yourportno*